STUDENT TRANSITION PROGRAMS

 Student Transition Programs

-The student transition program is designed for individuals ages 15 to 21 with disabilities ranging from mild to more severe who are nearing the end of their high school careers.
-This program provides a transition experience with specific goals in mind.
-Students will work toward the areas of community employment, day program/workshop based employment, and independent living skills.
+The student transition program is designed for young adults ages 16 to 21 with disabilities who are nearing the end of their high school careers.
+We are a low ratio service focused on individualized support for each student.
+This program provides a transition experience with each student’s specific IEP goals in mind.
+Students will work toward the areas of community/competitive employment and independent living skills.

 What Sets Us Apart